michaelr47/codec-proj-5-RockPaperScissors/README.md

 -Get the user’s choice.
 -Get the computer’s choice.
 -Compare the two choices and determine a winner.
--Start the program and display the results. */
+-Start the program and display the results. codecademy proj functions section*/

 const getUserChoice = (userInput) => {